Tom Adair: Career

 From June 1944, Adair worked with composer Gordon Jenkins in writing a complete score every week for the Auto-Lite radio show, which featured singer Dick Haymes.

-He wrote many hit songs, including "Let's Get Away From It All", "Everything Happens to Me", "In The Blue of Evening", "Will You Still Be Mine?", "Violets for Your Furs", "The Night We Called It A Day", "The Skyscraper Blues", "A Home-Sweet-Home In The Army", "How Will I Know My Love?", "Sing A Smiling Song", "Paul Bunyan", "There's No You", and "Weep No More".
+He wrote many hit songs, including "Let's Get Away From It All", "Everything Happens to Me", "In the Blue of the Evening", "Will You Still Be Mine?", "Violets for Your Furs", "The Night We Called It a Day", "The Skyscraper Blues", "A Home-Sweet-Home in the Army", "How Will I Know My Love?", "Sing a Smiling Song", "Paul Bunyan", "There's No You", and "Weep No More".

 In 1949, Adair wrote the lyrics for the Broadway production of Along Fifth Avenue.
 It ran for 180 performances at the Broadhurst Theatre, with the original cast including Carol Bruce, Jackie Gleason, George S. Irving, Hank Ladd, Donald Richards and Nancy Walker.

 After the show closed, Adair returned to Los Angeles, working for Disney in the 1950s.
+Penning songs and skits for both the 1950s and 1970s Mickey Mouse Club.
+As well as helped shaped the Disneyland amusement park brand with his contributions to The Country Bear Jamboree, Miss Teddi Beara, and The Golden Horseshoe Review.

-In 1958, Adair first met James B. Allardice while working on "The Ann Sothern Show" (1958); he wrote the music while Allardice was a writer on the show.
-Adair went on to have a successful partnership working on the sit-com, "Hazel" (1961); however, they also collaborated in the writing on two episodes of "Hazel": "A Replacement For Phoebe" (which aired on 1961-10-02) and "Harold's Good Fortune" (which aired on 1961-11-30).
-Later the two collaborated on many other shows, including "My Three Sons", "F Troop", "Hogan's Heroes", "I Dream of Jeannie" and "Gomer Pyle".
+In 1958, Adair first met James B. Allardice while working on The Ann Sothern Show (1958); he wrote the music while Allardice was a writer on the show.
+Adair went on to have a successful partnership working on the sitcom, Hazel (1961); however, they also collaborated in the writing on two episodes of Hazel: "A Replacement for Phoebe" (which aired on 1961-10-02) and "Harold's Good Fortune" (which aired on 1961-11-30).
+Later the two collaborated on many other shows, including My Three Sons, F Troop, Hogan's Heroes, I Dream of Jeannie, and Gomer Pyle – USMC.
 The partnership lasted until Allardice's death in 1966.

 A late triumph was the lyrics for an NBC cartoon special, "Babar Comes to America" (1971) with John Scott Trotter.